adriaFreixasWb/parking-spots/README.md

 * Create a couple of instances
 * Save those instances to a list
 * Loop through motorcycle list and print its features

+## 06-Vehicle type enumeration

+Up until now we set every property on a class from outside, but it is time to start setting properties from inside.
+There is no better way to do that than creating a  [read only property](https://docs.microsoft.com/en-us/dotnet/csharp/properties#read-only).
+To that end let's use the [constructor](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/constructors) to create a [Enumeration](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum?f1url=%3FappId%3DDev16IDEF1%26l%3DEN-US%26k%3Dk(enum_CSharpKeyword);k(DevLang-csharp)%26rd%3Dtrue) that depicts vehicle type for our read only property